bojand/talks/slides/2017-04-practical-promises/practical-promises.md

 - Your code will become smaller, more elegant, and easier to reason about.
 - Promises force us to use consistent async idioms.
 Even though promises are usually ‘future’ data, once we actually have a promise we don’t need to care whether the data will be there in future, or it’s already been resolved.
 We call `then()` in either case.
 - Zalgo-safe - we do not need to care whther we are actually on the same tick or not
+- Callbacks can be called multiple times, Promise are resolved once
 - Simple memoization, we just need to cache the promise

 =====